Crown of Castile: Relations with the Crown of Aragon during the 14th century

 Castilian territory at the end of the 14th century.

 During the reign of Henry III royal power was restored, overshadowing the much powerful Castilian nobility.
 In his later years Henry delegated some of his power to his brother Ferdinand I of Antequera, who would be regent, along with his wife Catherine of Lancaster, during the childhood of his son John II.
 After the Compromise of Caspe in 1412, Ferdinand left Castile to become King of Aragon.

 Upon the death of his mother, John II at the age of 14, took to the throne and married his cousin Maria of Aragon.
 The young king entrusted his government to regent Álvaro de Luna, the most influential person in court and allied with the lesser nobility, the cities, the clergy, and the Jews.
-This brought together the mutual dislikes of the king shared by the greater Castilian nobility and the Aragonese Infantes, sons of Ferdinand I of Antequera, who sought to control the Castilian crown.
+This brought together the mutual dislikes of the king shared by the greater Castilian nobility and the Aragonese Infantes, sons of Ferdinand I of Antequera, who sought to reign the Castilian crown.
 This eventually led to war in 1429 and 1430 between the two kingdoms. Álvaro de Luna won the war and expelled the Aragonese Infantes from Castile.